nibua-r/octopress/source/_posts/2012-09-11-the-not-so-short-guide-to-compile-android-jelly-bean-4-dot-1-1-r4-for-the-galaxy-nexus.markdown

 Introduction
 ------------

-Back to the beginning of this year, I succeded in compiling ICS AOSP 4.0.3_r1 for the Galaxy Nexus.
+<span itemprop="description">Back to the beginning of this year, I succeded in compiling ICS AOSP
+4.0.3_r1 for the Galaxy Nexus.
 At that time, I didn't have much time to post a full entry on the whole compilation process (including the diﬀerent hacks needed to get a fully functional ROM).

 With the Jelly Bean AOSP release and my third ROM compilation, I've succesfully compiled 4.1 back in July.
-Now we have 4.1.1_r4 and it's due time for me to document the process using Debian GNU/Linux.
+Now we have 4.1.1_r4 and it's due time for me to document the process using Debian GNU/Linux.</span>

 Without the [Android Open Source Project](http://source.android.com/), nothing has been possible and the website clearly describes how to proceed to get the code and compile it for a supported